 - Multi-commodity / multi-modal control approaches in energy systems

 English language papers describing the doctoral research topic are to be submitted in PDF format directly in the Easy Chair system.
 The submissions should detail the research questions and the methodology chosen for answering them.
-Long papers (including results) with a maximum of 12 pages and short papers with a maximum of 6 pages will be accepted.
+Long papers (including results) with a maximum of 12 pages and short papers with a maximum of 6 pages, each time including references, will be accepted.
 Contributions exceeding this limit will not be accepted.
 Submissions must reflect the following structure:

 - Status of the PhD-project (including a reference to former presentation at the workshop – if applicable)